[?] Subscribe To The Bookkeeping Blog

 Canadian GAAP is both IFRS and ASPE

 The following acronyms will be referred to in this article.
-I know it sounds like a foreign language but this should help you sort it out:
+I know it sounds like a foreign language but this should help you sort it out, especially if you want to know what terms like ASPE stands for:

 AcSB - Accounting Standards Board